henryseg/non-euclidean_VR/doc/tutorials/gettingStarted.md

-This tutorial explains how to build a basic scene with the *Thurston* module.
+This tutorial explains how to build a simple scene with the *Thurston* module.
 The basics are very similar to [Three.js](https://threejs.org/).
 There are some differences though that we will highlight along the way.

 Let's start with a basic HTML file `index.html`